writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

-Livestreaming or Recording a Meetup
+Live-streaming or Recording a Meetup
 ===================================

 Whether due to health or environmental reasons or because you live somewhere where people are spread out over a large area, maybe you want to try live streaming a meetup.